Government information publication guide

 Planning and Policy documents

-Policy documents guide the Museum's decisions, actions and procedures, while planning documents reflect the institution's strategies and aspirations.
+Policy documents guide the AM's decisions, actions and procedures, while planning documents reflect the Institution's strategies and aspirations.

 What kind of government information is made available to the public, and how?